BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-2.md

 ```
 - `auc:` is often used as the namespace prefix for elements in a BuildingSync document.
 If a document declares the BuildingSync namespace prefix to be `auc:`, an element would look like `auc:Facility`.
 The same element in a BuildingSync document without a namespace prefix would look like `Facility`.
 Going forward, we will not prefix elements with `auc` - the remaining XML content should only refer to things defined by the BuildingSync schema.
 - XPath: xpath is basically a syntax for 'walking' an xml tree, mainly used for 'querying' information out of an XML document.
 In the simple example xml document above, to get the `<first-child>` element, we would notate this in XPath as `/a-root-node/first-child`.
 XPath will be used throughout this document to concisely convey where elements can be found in a BuildingSync document.
+- We use OpenStudio model to represent the prototype building.
+By performing simulation on the OS model, we obtain devices sizing properties, energy usage and bills, as well as measure analysis, etc..
+- Referenced prototype building info from [DOE Prototype Building Models](https://www.energycodes.gov/prototype-building-models).

 ## Caveats
 - These cells are meant to be run 1x through sequentially.
 Running a single cell multiple times may give you bad results